 The main track is 960 feet long and features a racing gate for up to 8 riders.
 Two pump tracks, at 145 feet and 315 feet, are available for smaller riders until they’re ready for the big hills.

 Elings’ track is sanctioned by USA BMX.
 Access to the track is currently available ONLY to USA BMX members.
+NO EBIKES allowed on the track at any time.

 Due to safety and staffing issues, no drop-ins are allowed.